 The largest difficulty confronting indigenous education is a lack of funding, an idea well understood by the corporate community.
-According to the Education Commission, education spending should rise from $1.2 trillion per year presently to $3 trillion per year by 2030.
+According to the Education Commission, education spending should rise from $1.2 trillion annually to $3 trillion annually by 2030.
 The vast majority of this will have to come from developing country governments, although assistance from large donors, including the private sector, will be critical.

 Is It True That Technology Is Creating More Jobs?

-Artificial intelligence (AI) will assist in automating tedious and more complicated repetitive procedures, allowing people to focus on high-value, relationship-building services while AI/chatbots are deployed in areas where they thrive.
-AI is poised to create new duties for professionals that are primarily focused on human talents that AI will never be able to offer, regardless of how powerful the technology is.
+Artificial intelligence (AI) will assist in automating tedious and more complicated repetitive procedures, allowing people to focus on high-value, relationship-building services.
+At the same time, AI/chatbots are deployed in areas where they thrive.
+AI is poised to create new duties for professionals primarily focused on human talents that AI will never be able to offer, regardless of how powerful the technology is.

 There is currently a significant demand for creative employment since, as previously stated, “technology or machines cannot execute any creative work, problem thinking, or interpersonal skills required for advisors, leadership, teamwork, or sales.”
-So what’s gaining popularity in the job market are jobs with high EQ (emotional intelligence) quotients, which not only provide opportunities for advancement but also higher pay in these fields.
+So what’s gaining popularity in the job market are jobs with high EQ (emotional intelligence) quotients, which provide opportunities for advancement and higher pay in these fields.

 Digital Technology Has the Potential to Solve the Indigenous Unemployment Problem

 Digital technology is assisting in the development of appropriate skills among youth.
-MOOCs (Massive Open Online Courses) provide today’s youth with low-cost, customisable education throughout the world without putting financial strain on students or forcing them to adhere to the rigid schedules of traditional brick and mortar schools.
+MOOCs (Massive Open Online Courses) provide today’s youth with low-cost, customisable education worldwide without putting financial strain on students or forcing them to adhere to the rigid schedules of traditional brick-and-mortar schools.

-Technology is also assisting in the outsourcing of internet tasks to children and teenagers.
-Companies are now embracing internet markets to outsource their tasks to people all around the world in greater numbers than ever before.
+Technology is also assisting in outsourcing internet tasks to children and teenagers.
+Companies are now embracing internet markets to outsource their functions to people worldwide in more significant numbers than ever before.

 Finally, technology is incentivising young people to explore careers in digital entrepreneurship.
-They may now both start and run their own businesses, whether it’s to maintain and service technology through internet kiosks or mobile phone repair, or to establish digital start-ups using mobile apps.
+They may now both start and run their businesses, whether to maintain and service technology through internet kiosks or mobile phone repair or to establish digital start-ups using mobile apps.
 Youths can now more readily get funding through internet sites such as Kickstarter, which helps to alleviate concerns.

-Clearly, indigenous youth unemployment and the need for Indigenous Employment Strategy is a complex issue with no quick answer, but it may be addressed by nurturing constructive solutions using digital technology by taking certain tangible initiatives.
+Indigenous youth unemployment and the need for Indigenous Employment Strategy is a complex issue with no quick answer.
+Still, it may be addressed by nurturing constructive solutions using digital technology by taking specific tangible initiatives.